Netherlands: Celts, Germanic tribes and Romans (800 BC–410 AD)

 From 800 BC onwards, the Iron Age Celtic Hallstatt culture became influential, replacing the Hilversum culture.
-Iron ore brought a measure of prosperity and was available throughout the country, including bog iron.
+Iron ore brought a measure of prosperity and was available throughout the country.
 Smiths travelled from settlement to settlement with bronze and iron, fabricating tools on demand.
-The King's grave of Oss (700 BC) was found in a burial mound, the largest of its kind in Western Europe and containing an iron sword with an inlay of gold and coral.
+The King's grave of Oss (700 BC) was found in a burial mound, the largest of its kind in Western Europe.

-The deteriorating climate in Scandinavia around 850 BC further deteriorated around 650 BC and might have triggered the migration of Germanic tribes from the North.
+The deteriorating climate in Scandinavia from 850 BC and 650 BC might have triggered the migration of Germanic tribes from the North.
 By the time this migration was complete, around 250 BC, a few general cultural and linguistic groups had emerged.
 The North Sea Germanic Ingaevones inhabited the northern part of the Low Countries.
 They would later develop into the Frisii and the early Saxons.
-A second grouping, the Weser-Rhine Germanic (or Istvaeones), extended along the middle Rhine and Weser and inhabited the Low Countries south of the great rivers.
-This group consisted of tribes that would eventually develop into the Salian Franks.
-Also the Celtic La Tène culture (c.
-450 BC up to the Roman conquest) had expanded over a wide range, including the southern area of the Low Countries.
-Some scholars have speculated that even a third ethnic identity and language, neither Germanic nor Celtic, survived in the Netherlands until the Roman period, the Iron Age Nordwestblock culture, that eventually was absorbed by the Celts to the south and the Germanic peoples from the east.
+The Weser–Rhine Germanic (or Istvaeones) extended along the middle Rhine and Weser and inhabited the Low Countries south of the great rivers.
+These tribes would eventually develop into the Salian Franks.
+The Celtic La Tène culture (c.
+450 BC to the Roman conquest) expanded over a wide range, including the southern area of the Low Countries.
+Some scholars have speculated that even a third ethnic identity and language, neither Germanic nor Celtic, survived in the Netherlands until the Roman period, the Nordwestblock culture.